mayramtv/cnn-for-mammograms/README.md

 # Notes
 <b>If you need to experiment with the models or techniques:</b>
 The images are not stored in Git Hub due to storage constrains.
-This folder should contained the downloaded data (DICOM, CSVs) files.
+<b>"CBIS-DDSM_Data"</b> folder should contained the downloaded data (DICOM, CSVs) files.
-Due to the size of the folder containing the DICOM images, the folder is stored locally.
+Due to the size of the folder containing the DICOM images, the folder should be stored locally.
 Please dowload the data from: https://www.cancerimagingarchive.net/collection/cbis-ddsm/ Please note that the CSV files are tracked in GitHub.
 But, if needed,